-Direct Vessel Profit to GAAP financial measure.
+(1) Direct Vessel Profit is a non-GAAP financial measure.
 See Slide 2 for a discussion of Direct Vessel Profit.
 For reconciliation of Direct Vessel Profit to GAAP Operating Income (Loss), its most comparable GAAP measure, see the appendix to this presentation.